Tractable Ridge Regression for Paired Comparisons

 where $\Phi(\cdot)$ is the distribution function of a standard normal variable.

-Another common complication in paired comparisons is the presence of ties, represented by the null outcome $Y_{ij} = 0$ whenever $i$ and $j$ compete but neither of them wins.
+Another common complication in paired comparisons is the presence of ties, represented by the null outcome $Y_{ij} = 0$ whenever $i$ and $j$ are compared but neither beats the other.
 As discussed in \cite{Agresti:92}, ties can be incorporated in paired comparison models through a cumulative link model.
-The Thurstone-Mosteller model with home-field effect corresponds to the latent continuous process $Z_{ij}=\delta+\mu_i-\mu_j + \epsilon_{ij}, $ where $\epsilon_{ij}$ are uncorrelated standard normal variables.
+The Thurstone-Mosteller model with an order effect corresponds to the latent continuous process $Z_{ij}=\delta+\mu_i-\mu_j + \epsilon_{ij}, $ where $\epsilon_{ij}$ are uncorrelated standard normal variables.
 The outcome of the comparison depends on a threshold parameter $\gamma \geq 0$, so that $j$ beats $i$ if $Z_{ij}< -\gamma$, $i$ ties with $j$ if $-\gamma \leq Z_{ij} < \gamma$ and $i$ beats $j$ if $Z_{ij} \geq \gamma.$ The corresponding cumulative probabilities for the three outcomes given the strengths are

 for cutpoints $-\infty=c_{-2} < c_{-1} \leq c_0 < c_1=+\infty,$ with $c_{-1}=-\gamma-\delta$ and $c_0=\gamma-\delta$.
 Ridge estimates of the strength parameters are still computed by maximizing a penalized likelihood as in (\ref{eq:ridge}), but now with the log-likelihood